Life comes at you fast, it's often said. But technology comes at you even faster.

 It means the device can survive being immersed in water.
 So is a good choice if you're accident-prone.

-As well as adding an extra layer of security, they're a great time-saving device and you'll find them on all top-end and mid-range phones.
+As well as adding an extra layer of security, they're a great time-saving device.
+You'll find them on most top-end and mid-range phones, though some now favour facial recognition unlocking over a fingerprint scanner.

 Don’t assume all phones have a headphone socket.

-Some manufacturers, such as Apple and HTC, have started omitting them, with the result that you're forced to plug your headphones into the charging port with a special adaptor.
+Some manufacturers, such as Apple and HTC, don't use them.
+Hence you're forced to plug your headphones into the charging port with a special adaptor, which is easily lost.

 Apple vs Android

-Apple produces amazingly well-designed and durable devices with a vast array of high quality of apps to choose from.
+Apple produces amazingly well-designed and durable smartphones with a vast array of high quality of apps to choose from.
 But they're not cheap.

 Google's Android software powers a range of phones from the likes of Samsung, HTC and Motorola.
 That means you get a lot of phones to choose from, with devices to suit all needs and budgets.